 Dr. Kim Bell, DPT is a San Diego, California based Doctor of Physical Therapy with a clinical expertise in vestibular assessment and rehabilitation for relief of dizziness, falls, vertigo, and imbalance.
 After suffering with dizziness and vertigo herself for over 25 years, she has realized how limited the resources are for people with these problems.

-She has dedicated her career to developing a comprehensive approach, called “The Bell Method,” for assessing and treating dizziness, vertigo and imbalance, as well as geriatric fall prevention, incontinence and neuropathy.
+She has dedicated her career to developing a comprehensive approach, called The Bell Method®, for assessing and treating dizziness, vertigo, balance problems, and unexplained falls.
+Her care is powered by evidence and driven by empathy.